 Submitted: 29 May 2021; Revised: 22 July 2021; Accepted: 26 July 2021; Published online first: 30 July 2021

-Biosimilars – copies of biological drugs that are similar but not identical to the product on which they are based – have proliferated significantly over the past decade as the patents for several biologics have expired.
+Biosimilars – copies of biological drugs that are similar but not identical to the product on which they are based – have proliferated significantly over the past decade as the patents for several biologicals have expired.
 Biosimilars have been developed across a variety of therapeutic areas globally, including oncology and inflammatory diseases.
-The rationale for creating biosimilars is to promote competition among manufacturers to lower prices, thereby increasing access to expensive biologic medicines.
-A competitive marketplace typically produces price competition in general, and for biologic medicine this is no exception.
+The rationale for creating biosimilars is to promote competition among manufacturers to lower prices, thereby increasing access to expensive biological medicines.
+A competitive marketplace typically produces price competition in general, and for biological medicine this is no exception.
 The unexpected challenge has been realizing the potential savings.

 There has been the temptation to apply the lessons learned from the creation of generic versions of simple molecules to biological medicines and biosimilars.
 This is understandable because of the substantial saving resulting from price competition, price reductions, and the ability to freely substitute a much less expensive generic version is dispensed when a more expensive brand name product is prescribed.
 This model is not possible for biologicals because while highly similar, biosimilars are not identical to the reference product with which they compete.
 This has prompted many studies of the comparability of biosimilars to their reference product, including switching studies where patients are switched from the reference product to a biosimilar.
 These studies have confirmed the similarity of biosimilars to reference products but may have been inconclusive about important clinical differences that may affect patients being treated.
 As a result, there have been a variety of different regulatory and policy approaches to the use of biosimilars around the world.